duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-C#.md

 Optionals
 =========

-The concept of Optionals, options, maybes, or whatever you call them, provides a great solution for our problem.
+The concept of *optionals, options, maybes*, or whatever you call them, provides a great solution for our problem.
 They are excellent in pointing out that **you supply something - but maybe that won’t even exist**.